Platformatic CLI

 $ platformatic runtime compile

-This command will compile the TypeScript plugins for each service registered in the runtime.
+This command will compile the TypeScript plugins for each services registered in the runtime.

 help